-- English Martyrs has a complaints procedure which can be found on our website.
+• St Augustine of Canterbury Catholic Primary School has a complaints procedure this can be found on our website and on request from the office.
 As a school we encourage children and families to raise complaints, concerns or comments with us.
-We have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Safeguarding concerns should be raised with school immediately.
-If a concern or a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
-All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.
+We have a robust internal investigation process.

+- Safeguarding concerns should be raised with school immediately.
+If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
+All visitors are given a safeguarding leaflet that outlines how to share concerns and the code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.